kishanpatel789/kp_data_dev_site/content/posts/022_FormatSqlCodeForDbt.md

 ;
 ```

-Ah... that's better. :)
+Ah... that's better. ☺️

 ## What is it?

 `sqlfmt` is a developer tool to auto-format SQL code.
-It's specifically designed for dbt.
+It's designed for dbt-style queries.

 `sqlfmt` aspires to end debates within developer teams.
-No more fighting over lower case vs uppercase, leading commas vs trailing commas.
+No more fighting over "lower case versus uppercase" or "leading commas versus trailing commas."
 No more nit-picking about indentation.

+It's like the `black` formatter for Python.
+There's only ONE way to format the SQL.
 That's right, there is no custom configuration allowed.
-(Well, there is ONE thing you change: the line length.
+(Well, there is one thing you can change: the line length.
 Default is 88 characters per line if you're curious.)

-It's like the `black` formatter for Python code.
-There's only one way to format the SQL.

-Auto-formatters handle the boring work of how your code is organized while you focus on the actual logic. :D
+Auto-formatters handle the boring work of how your code is organized while you focus on the actual logic. 😁

 ## How Do I Get It?